prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

   endpointTemplate *template.Template
 }

-// Builder builds a new instance of the Foo adapter for the given bidder with the given config. func Builder(bidderName openrtb_ext.BidderName, config config.Adapter, server config.Server) (adapters.Bidder, error) {
+// Builder builds a new instance of the {bidder} adapter for the given bidder with the given config. func Builder(bidderName openrtb_ext.BidderName, config config.Adapter, server config.Server) (adapters.Bidder, error) {
   template, err := template.New("endpointTemplate").Parse(config.Endpoint)
   if err != nil {